vinibispo/ruby-lsp/static_docs/until.md

 ### `until`

 Creates a loop that executes until the condition is true.
-See [control expressions](https://docs.ruby-lang.org/en/3.3/syntax/control_expressions_rdoc.html)
+[Read more](static_docs/descriptions/until.md)